 Experience

-- Obtained summary judgment for a peer-to-peer car-sharing owner and platform after oral argument on a national issue of first impression involving application of the federal Graves Amendment.
+- Secured summary judgment for a peer-to-peer car-sharing owner and platform after oral argument on a national issue of first impression involving application of the federal Graves Amendment.

-- Pro hac vice representation of a peer-to-peer car-sharing program and shared vehicle owner in Georgia state court, secured multiple favorable resolutions in cases involving application arguments of first impression prior to a responsive pleading being filed.
+- Pro hac vice representation of a peer-to-peer car-sharing program and shared vehicle owner in Georgia state court, secured multiple favorable resolutions in novel cases before responsive pleadings were filed.